Kleine–Levin syndrome: Cause

 It is not known what causes KLS, but several mechanisms have been proposed.
 One possible explanation is hypothalamic or circadian dysfunction.
 The thalamus probably plays a role in the out-of-control sleeping, and patients with diencephalic–hypothalamic dysfunction caused by tumors experience symptoms similar to those of KLS patients.
 Specifically, the medial temporal regions of the thalamus may be involved, although examinations of KLS patients have not consistently found abnormalities in this area.
 The temporal lobe also appears to play a role in the condition, possibly causing cognitive difficulties.
 The apathy and disinhibition found in some with KLS suggest that the condition may include frontal lobe dysfunction as well.
-The involvement of the thalamus, temporal lobe, and frontal lobe of the brain suggests that there is a multifocal, localized encephalopathy.
+The involvement of the brain's thalamus, temporal lobe, and frontal lobe suggests a multifocal, localized encephalopathy.
 There are also persistent subclinical abnormalities in some with KLS.

 Another possible explanation concerns the metabolism of serotonin and dopamine.
 An imbalance in the neurotransmitter pathways of these chemicals could play a role.
 Viral infections have also been suggested as a possible cause.
 Evidence for their role includes lesions found in autopsies.
 CSF samples from KLS patients indicate that the condition has a different cause than influenza-associated encephalopathy.
 Triggers of KLS may also affect the blood-brain barrier, which could play a role in the condition.
 There is limited evidence of what role hypocretin may play, although it often influences hypersomnia.

-Androgen might (indirectly) block melatonin receptors, possibly by means of vasodilation, and cause cholinergic abnormalities in some cases of Kleine–Levin syndrome.
+Androgen might (indirectly) block melatonin receptors, possibly through vasodilation, and cause cholinergic abnormalities in some cases of Kleine–Levin syndrome.

-Because KLS occurs at a much higher rate in Jews and in some families, it is likely that there is some genetic component in addition to environmental factors.
+Because KLS occurs at a much higher rate in Jews and some families, there is likely some genetic component in addition to environmental factors.
 Genetic studies hold promise for understanding the disease, but they have yielded inconsistent results and few patients are available for testing.

 Epilepsy and depression do not appear to cause KLS.
 The condition's rapid onset after infections indicates that the immune system is not to blame.

 One study has suggested a link to the gene LMOD3 on chromosome 3.